redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 and click on the `[Create]` button.

-Notice, that during the import no DB config was mentioned or requestd.
+Notice, that during the import no DB config was mentioned or requested.

 When the application is running navigate to its route to verify that it is up.
 Try the application's UI to add a fruit - it causes an error proving that the DB is not connected.